oslo-project/webauthn/README.md

 const publicKey = authenticatorData.credential.publicKey.ec2();
 ```

-This package currently does not support attestation extensions and also does not provide APIs for verifying attestation statements (e.g FIDO-U2F, TPM).
+This package currently does not support attestation extensions and also does not provide APIs for verifying attestation statements (e.g. FIDO-U2F, TPM).

 ## Installation